arvados/arvados/README.md

 Arvados consists of:

-* *Keep*: a petabyte-scale content-addressed distributed storage system for managing and storing collections of files, accessible via a variety of methods including Arvados APIs, WebDAV, and FUSE file system mount.
+* *Keep*: A petabyte-scale content-addressed distributed storage system for storing, managing and versioning collections of files.
+  Like git for big data.
+Interoperable data access by a variety of methods including WebDAV, FUSE file system mount, and Arvados APIs.

-* *Crunch*: a Docker-based cloud and HPC workflow engine designed providing strong versioning, reproducibilty, and provenance of large-scale computations.
+* *Crunch*: A container-based cloud and HPC workflow engine providing strong versioning, reproducibilty, and provenance of large-scale computations.
+Supports [Common Workflow Language](https://commonwl.org) for describing workflows.

 * Related services and components including a web workbench for managing files and compute jobs, REST APIs, SDKs, and other tools.